 Regardless of whether you have a top loader, front loader or combination washer-dryer, if the machine is not level the barrel will spin at an angle, resulting in loud rattling or possibly the barrel dislodging.

-Reduce mildew growth: Certain washing machines and detergents do little to prevent the growth of thin layers of mould or mildew.
+With damp areas some washing machines can also encourage the growth of mould or mildew.
 This is easily dealt with by cleaning the machine on a monthly basis, by ensuring wet clothes aren’t left in the machine, and opening the door to allow circulation.

-Canstar Blue commissioned I-view to survey 2,500 New Zealand consumers across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
-The outcomes reported are the results from customers who have purchased and used a new washing machine in the last 3 years, in this case, 1,176 New Zealanders.
+Canstar Blue surveyed 2,629 New Zealand consumers across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
+The outcomes reported are the results from customers who had purchased and used a new washing machine in the last three years.
+In this case, 1,066 New Zealanders.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then by mean overall satisfaction.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.